 Clint Harding practises in the firm’s taxation department with particular expertise in corporate and international tax, the taxation of financial instruments and transactions, and the management of tax audits and disputes with the Australian Tax Office (ATO).
-His clients have included both public and private organisations, particularly in the corporate and banking sectors.
+His clients have included both public and private organisations, very high net-wealth individuals and not-for-profits.

 Clint is also an experienced tax practitioner in both United Kingdom and New Zealand tax law, having spent time at major law firms in both London and Auckland.